valboz/VBMicrolensing/docs/python/AdvancedControl.md

 Above ranges apply to source radii $10^{-3}\leq \rho \leq 1.0$.
 Outside this range, the robustness slowly degrades.

 Finally, we note that lower level functions such as `BinaryMag` and `BinaryMagDark` may have local failures which do not appear in `BinaryMag2`, which takes care of these particular cases.

+## Image contours

+In classical microlensing, only the total magnification and the astrometric centroid are of interest.
+However, for illustration purposes or for particular diagnostics, we may be interested in the individual image contours.
+This functionality is currently available only in C++.
+See the [corresponding documentation](/docs/C%2B%2B/AdvancedControl.md).